sushmaakoju/research-experience/learning-as-a-hobby/neurosymbolic-methods-study.md

 ## Learning as a hobby: Neurosymbolic Methods in AI

 I am Sushma Anand Akoju (she/her/hers).
 This page documents my ongoing educational journey outside formal degree programs.
 I've created this resource to provide transparency about my learning path while maintaining professional boundaries.
+My gratitude to all longterm mentors and shortterm mentors whenever I received support.
+I did not consistently receive mentorship, but it was some occassions when my mentors recognized I was interested to study.

 #### Purpose of this page